sawolford/onsub/README.md

 Repeate: No<br><br>
 Sets the number of simultaneous worker processes to use.
 ## Examples
 Examples of using onsub are below.
-The config file is assumed to be [example.onsub.py](https://bitbucket.org/sawolford/onsub/src/master/example.onsub.py) and it is executed on a Linux workstation.
+The configuration file is assumed to be [example.onsub.py](https://bitbucket.org/sawolford/onsub/src/master/example.onsub.py) and it is executed on a Linux workstation.
 The directory structure is assumed to be the following:

 	git/
 	git/.git